Republic of Belarus sanctions: statutory guidance

 3.3 Licensing for director disqualification sanctions

-You should not assume that a licence will be granted therefore you should not act as a director of a company or directly or indirectly to take part in or be concerned in the promotion, formation or management of a company, until your licence has been granted.
+You should not assume that a licence will be granted or act as the director of a company – or directly or indirectly take part in or be concerned in the promotion, formation or management of a company – until your licence has been granted.

 3.4 Licensing for trade sanctions

-Licences may also be issued for certain trade activities that would otherwise be prohibited by the Regulations.
+Licences may also be issued for certain trade activities that would otherwise be prohibited by the regulations.
 DBT has overall responsibility for trade sanctions licensing.
 The Secretary of State for Business and Trade is ultimately responsible for decisions to grant or refuse a trade sanctions licence in any individual case.

 DBT has 3 licensing bodies responsible for administering licences on behalf of the Secretary of State.
 Which body you need to apply through is dependent on the activity you want to carry out.